 Due to the limited nature of this CAR, only an estimate can be provided for recognizing the benefit cash flow.
-We estimate the cash flow adjusted return assumption would be raised from 6.17% to approximately 6.50%.
+The duration of the plan's benefit stream is approximately 10.50 years; thus, we estimate the cash flow adjusted return assumption would be raised from 6.25% to approximately 6.50%.